-- I reviewed the financial statement disclosures and testing to supporting documentation to assess compliance with provisions of relevant laws and regulations described above as having direct effect on the financial statements; - I enquired of management, the Audit and Risk Management Committee and in-house legal counsel concerning actual and potential litigation and claims; - I reviewed minutes of meetings of those charged with governance and the Board; and internal audit reports; - in addressing the risk of fraud through management override of controls, I tested the appropriateness of journal entries and other adjustments; assessed whether the judgements on estimates are indicative of a potential bias; and evaluated the business rationale of any significant transactions that are unusual or outside the normal course of business; - I performed substantive testing of contributions received and benefits paid in the year to ensure compliance with laws and regulations and regularity; - I engaged an auditor's expert to review the actuarial methods and assumptions used by the Scheme actuary, reviewing the expert's report and undertaking any further procedures as necessary; and - I review significant correspondence with the Pensions Regulator.
+- I reviewed the financial statement disclosures and testing to supporting documentation to assess compliance with provisions of relevant laws and regulations described above as having direct effect on the financial statements; - I enquired of management, the Audit and Risk Management Committee and legal counsel concerning actual and potential litigation and claims; - I reviewed minutes of meetings of those charged with governance and the Board; and internal audit reports; and - I addressed the risk of fraud through management override of controls by testing the appropriateness of journal entries and other adjustments; assessed whether the judgements on estimates are indicative of a potential bias; and evaluated the business rationale of any significant transactions that are unusual or outside the normal course of business.

-I also communicated relevant identified laws and regulations and potential risks of fraud to all engagement team members including internal and external specialists and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit.
+I communicated relevant identified laws and regulations and potential risks of fraud to all engagement team members and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit.